pranansh-s/nextjs-architecture/README.md

 ```CLI
 npm i --save-dev typescript @types/node @types/react @types/react-dom
 ```
-Rename all the file extensions from .js to .ts or .jsx to .tsx along with next.config.js and add the following code in `tsconfig.json` at root directory
+Rename all the file extensions from .js to .ts or .jsx to .tsx except the config files and add the following code in `tsconfig.json` at root directory

 ```JSON